 And then you had another marriage.
 How did that happen?

 Uh huh.
 And he was just here for assignment.
 They were saying people from Japan work here for a year, two years for the experience.
 And he was working at the Imperial Hotel where the tourists come.
 He was working there and I guess, I didn’t know him then.
 I’d stay always at the Imperial Hotel and I always went down to the tourist office to get material information so I can study Japan.
-But I never met him there, didn’t know he was working there.
+But I never met him there.
 Isn’t it funny how probably your paths crossed earlier but you didn’t know?

-And you liked him, and you already talked to him a lot so you just clicked?
+And you liked him and already talked to him, so you just clicked?

-I don’t know, [he studied] nature and Indians, the Native people of here, the country.
+He studied nature and [American] Indians, the Native people of here, the country.
 And I said we knew some friends in New Mexico and we’ll be going to visit.
 And I asked him if we would like to go see some of the country in that area and he said he would love to.
 So we invited him to join us and that’s how we got to know each other a little better.
-But we were down in Canyon Mesa Verde I think it was, down this steep slope down below, and there’s this big cave-like place there’s a lot of homes built, where the earlier Indians live in.
-But you had to walk down this steep walkway down to the bottom.
+But we were down in Canyon Mesa Verde I think it was, down this steep slope down below, and there’s this big cave-like place.
+You had to walk down this steep walkway down to the bottom.
 And I don’t know, just like Clarence, my husband then, he just walks on ahead and don’t care, or he’s way up here and I’m way back here, can’t make it quite up.
 You can climb these big stones, boulders to get up.

-But Ted, we took him down there to see the place but he stayed behind to make sure that I made it up on the route up.
+But Ted, he stayed behind to make sure that I made it up on the route up.
 And if it wasn’t for this one huge boulder, you couldn’t get up, you were looking around and you saw a hand coming down saying, ‘Come on.
 I’ll help you up.’
-I was so touched that someone would cared enough to help you, pull you up.
+I was so touched that someone would care enough to help you, pull you up.
 So that reaching hand, always, I never forgot it.
-And then of course we finished that trip all around to see the Indian homes and some of the exhibits.
-And Clarence, my first husband, he was getting more nastier and just ignoring and I don’t know.
-So I guess that’s where Ted became concerned about my well-being and welfare and he ends up taking care of me.
+And Clarence, my first husband, he was getting more nastier and just ignoring, and I don’t know.
+So I guess that’s where Ted became concerned about my well-being and welfare, and he ends up taking care of me.